 Your stuff that I've tried using friends' guitars plus clips

-of your products far outdistances the rest of the Fender
+of your products far outdistances the rest of the

-type(and current Fender) pickups out there now.
+pickups out there now.

 I think you have shown that old wood is not as important